Dr Danny Haddad’s Miracle memory

 The vast majority of people living with cataracts are in low-income countries.

 “Vision impairment and blindness feed into the vicious cycle of poverty and really keep communities in poverty.
 We still have millions of people who are blind because of cataracts that could see again with a 12-minute surgery,” says Danny.

 “In most of the world still, cataract surgery can make a difference between seeing or being blind.
 And that has an incredible impact on their whole quality of life.”

 A Miracle costs just $33 – that’s about the cost of two movie tickets.
 Danny says that this comparatively small amount of money can transform somebody’s life – and also benefit their family and community – for good.

-“It’s a miracle to have Miracles Day to make sure we are able to raise the funds to do these cataracts surgeries.
-For only $33 we can do a cataract surgery – so for $33 you can make a blind person see again.”
+“It’s a miracle to have Miracles Day to make sure we are able to raise the funds to do these cataract surgeries.
+For only $33, we can do a cataract surgery – so for $33, you can make a blind person see again.”